wittenjeremy/openframeworks/Assignment_13/README.md

 ## Answers and Explanataions
 ### 1) Soprano Saxophone vs. Alto Saxophone:
 Answer = Yes.
 The sounds are correctly matched to the pictures.
-Explanation: The soprano saxophone has a higher range than the alto saxophone.
-If you listen closely, you can hear that the sound for the soprano saxophone picture is higher in range than the sound in the alto picture.
-Thefore, the sounds are correctly matched.

 ### 2) Violin vs. Viola:
 Answer = Yes.
 The sounds are correctly matched to the pictures.